 Little Mermaid Statue

-I was curious about the little mermaid statue and which house it was that Hans Christian Anderson had lived in while writing his famous book with the same name (ends up it was #67 in Nyhavn, where he also wrote The Princess and the Pea).
+I was curious about the little mermaid statue and which house it was that Hans Christian Anderson had lived in while writing his famous book with the same name (ends up it was #67 in Nyhavn, where he also wrote ).
 Ok, so maybe it is a bit touristy, but still, when you grow up with a fairytale, you can’t wait to see the little mermaid come to life!
 And you can’t go all the way to Copenhagen and not stop by for a quick visit to see this bronze statue!
 It is along the river walking north of the Nyhavn houses.

 One thing you must not miss is a visit to the Bispebjerg Cemetery.
 Anyone who knows me, knows how much I love a cemetery.
 (I think it is genetic!).
 And even though in the states, most cemeteries are just that – cemeteries.
 Here in Copenhagen, they are more like parks, where you will find locals walking, jogging, and biking their way on the paths.